ziutek/simple_go_wiki/README.md

 As you can see it uses *if* / *else* statement to determine that 0 item of the context stack is *nil* or not *nil*.
 This item is the *right* variable which we pass to the *Right.Render* method.
-If it isn't *nil* there is article selected and we can render *title* and *body* variables.
+If it isn't *nil* there is an article selected and we can render *title* and *body* variables.
 Otherwise we print an alternative text.

 At the end, lets create *edit.kt*: